7 Indoor Dog Potty Solutions for Apartments, Bad Weather, and Senior Dogs

 • Save

-To recreate this idea, you would need landscaping mulch or wood chips that are safe for pets, a narrow outdoor corner or side yard, and basic edging or barriers to keep the mulch contained.
-The clean white fencing and siding give the space structure, while the mulch layer acts as the main functional element where the dog can comfortably use the bathroom.
+If you’d like to create a fenced off area in your backyard like this one, all you need is some landscaping mulch or wood chips that are safe for your pets, a narrow outdoor corner or side yard, and some simple edging or barriers to keep the mulch confined.
+The clean white fencing and siding also add some structure to the space and the big layer of mulch is where your dog can comfortably do his business.

 📸 Photo credit: Instagram @petloversky